drkm81/fctoolz/README.md

     - Names of winners
     - Overall standing

-TeamSelectorApp
+**TeamSelectorApp**
 Stand alone executable that allows participants to select their playing 11.
 Forces constraints in to the selection process so that the selected team is complaint with with Fantasy team composition rules
-Once the selcted team passes complaince, it can be copied over and submitted
+Once the selcted team passes complaince, it can be copied over and submitted via google forms to the competition moderator